How Does Dandruff Look Under a Microscope?

 Dr. Eddie has created an exceptional formula without fragrance and color (common skin irritants) utilizing Pyrithione Zinc, an FDA-approved active ingredient.
 This formula effectively reduces the unsightly flaking and scaling commonly associated with dandruff and seborrheic dermatitis.

-Happy Cappy Medicated Shampoo & Body Wash is a dandruff shampoo that is 95% natural and suitable for pre-teens, teenagers, and adults.
+Happy Cappy Medicated Anti-Dandruff Shampoo & Body Wash is a 95% natural and suitable for pre-teens, teenagers, and adults.
 It is effective against dandruff and safe for individuals with fungal acne.
 Happy Cappy is vegan-friendly, cruelty-free, and does not contain gluten.

 FAQs